matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 * "useful when you know them, to be honest."
 As with most things.

 * "it automatically assigns some variables like $&, $`, $' etc." So what?
 If you don't need them, you don't use them.
 I can honestly tell you that in all my years of Perl-ing, I rarely use these; at this moment I need to look them up to even figure out what they mean.

 Let's be honest; the main reason regexps have gotten a bad rep is that their dense syntax is lumped in with Perl's syntax, so now both are declared "bad".

-But I say no; Perl and its sister language Raku (formerly Perl6) are the only languages I know that I believe get it right.
+But I say no; Perl and Raku are the only languages I know that I believe get it right.
 Why?
 Because Perl's regular expressions are *built in*.
-People complain that function parameters are not built into Perl, but having regexps built in is considered harmful.
-Really?
+Is this a "Godd Thing"?
 Let's have a look:

 ```python
 import re